wardencam360/wardencam_manual/dropbox.rst

 24/7 Recording
 --------------
 | Enable 24/7 recording to start video log.
-| Camera will continuously record and upload video clips to your Dropbox space.
+| Camera will continuously record and upload video clips to your cloud space.
 | Enable 24/7 recording will consume lots of internet bandwidth.